fkirc/skip-duplicate-actions/README.md

 ### `should_skip`

-true if the current run should be skipped according to your configured rules.
+Returns true if the current run should be skipped according to your configured rules.
 This should be evaluated for either individual steps or entire jobs.

 ### `successful_duplicate`

-If the current run is skipped because a successful duplicate has been found, the run ID of the successful duplicate will be returned here.
+If the current run is skipped because a successful duplicate has been found, information about the successful duplicate will be returned here.

 ## Usage examples